When Charlotte was about 4/5 days old I fell apart.

 The thought consumed me.
 I started to bawl while rocking her and thinking, “I gave this up.
 I handed this size, these little hands, this same color of hair over to someone and they took him away from me.”

 I mean I can barely write it now.
-Because it’s so painful to go back there – both to the moment with Charlotte and to the moment with Kaden.
+Because it’s so painful to go back there – both the moment with Charlotte and the moment with Kaden.
 It’s been 3 years since I gave him to a nurse, and I’m sitting at my kitchen table with tears pouring down my face as Bella plays on her game, Char naps, and Sam is at an appt.
 And I think of two things:

 How did I survive him dying?